 Reservations to make in advance

-One result of the pandemic: More restaurants require reservations, and scoring one can sometimes feel like buying concert tickets online — tables book out within minutes, sometimes weeks in advance.
-Our team has a practical guide for scoring last-minute reservations, and the following places are worth booking ahead of time: Carbone, Claud, Dept. of Culture, Dhamaka, Don Angie, Eleven Madison Park, Four Horsemen, Laser Wolf, Le Bernardin, Lilia, Semma, Tatiana, and Via Carota.
+One result of the pandemic: More restaurants require reservations, and making one can feel sort of like buying concert tickets online — the city’s hottest tables often book out within minutes, sometimes weeks in advance.
+Our team has a practical guide for scoring last-minute reservations, and the following places are worth booking ahead of time: Carbone, Claud, Dhamaka, Don Angie, Eleven Madison Park, Four Horsemen, I Sodi, Libertine, Le Bernardin, Lilia, Sailor, Tatiana, and Torrisi.

 Follow the stars